 During the years 1820 – 1920, it is estimated that over 34,000,000 people left their native lands, primarily in Europe, to build new lives in America.
 Many of them would travel quickly past the crowded cities of the East to reach the freedom and opportunities of the American West.
 But who were these immigrants, and why did they come to settle in the American West?

 Their journeys were full of sacrifice, danger, and hardship.
-Most knew that they would never again see their friends, family or homeland.
+Most knew that they would never again see their friends, family, or homeland.
 Preparations began with an application for the proper paperwork, the sale of personal belongings or real estate to finance the trip, and packing all possessions into makeshift bundles and boxes.
-If the emigrant lived inland, transportation to the coast had to be arranged by rail, wagon, carriage, boat or on foot.
+If the emigrant lived inland, transportation to the coast had to be arranged by rail, wagon, carriage, boat, or on foot.
 Upon reaching a port town, the emigrants had to make their way through thieves and corrupt businessmen who tried to cheat them at the docks.

 The next step, the ocean voyage, was one of the most hazardous parts of the trip.
 In the age of wooden sailing vessels, a passage of the Atlantic could take as long as two to three months.
 Living conditions on board were terrible, especially in steerage, where the majority of immigrants traveled.
 Many died during the passage, with high mortality rates among the old and very young.
 Diseases such as typhus, cholera, and dysentery were rampant.
 Shipwrecks, storms at sea, and severe seasickness also plagued the travelers.
 The most important factor in improving these conditions was the introduction of the steamship.
 By the 1870s, the average duration of an Atlantic voyage had been cut to two weeks.

 There were several American ports of entry, but New York City was the busiest, especially after the completion of the Erie Canal in 1825.
-When a ship carrying immigrants arrived in New York Harbor in the early 1800s, a doctor rowed out from a Quarantine office located on Staten Island to inspect passengers for any contagious diseases.
+When a ship carrying immigrants arrived in New York Harbor in the early 1800s, a doctor rowed out from a Quarantine office located on Staten Island to inspect passengers for contagious diseases.
 If the ship passed inspection, the new citizens could move through customs to start a new life in America.
-Once again, waiting at the exits were unscrupulous runners and agents that worked for railroad, steamboat, boarding house, and money exchange concerns.
-Armed thugs, who traveled with these company “representatives,” sometimes bullied immigrants into accompanying them, and exploited the new arrivals, stealing their possessions.
+Once again, waiting at the exits were unscrupulous runners and agents that worked for the railroad, steamboat, boarding house, and money exchange concerns.
+Armed thugs, who traveled with these company “representatives,” sometimes bullied immigrants into accompanying them and exploited the new arrivals, stealing their possessions.

 As a result of these dangers and the filthy traveling conditions in steerage compartments on sailing vessels, New York State appointed a commission in 1847 to inspect ships and the onshore activities of known thieves and swindlers.
 In 1855, a new immigrant landing depot called Castle Garden was constructed in Battery Park on the southern tip of Manhattan to protect the new arrivals.